inside.ewu.edu

 LEAD 590.
 LEADERSHIP CAPSTONE.
 4 Credits.

-This course serves as the culmination of the masters in leadership program.
-Students will develop comprehensive electronic portfolio that demonstrates proficiency in the the broad program learning outcomes.
-As part of this, students will undertake a significant amount of self reflection, analysis, and evaluation of their learning in the program.
-Through the development of a portfolio, students will reflect, revise and expand on previous work in the program as well as their professional lives.
+Serves as the culmination of the masters in leadership program.
+Students develop a comprehensive electronic portfolio that demonstrates proficiency in the the broad program learning outcomes.
+As part of this, students undertake a significant amount of self reflection, analysis, and evaluation of their learning in the program.
+Through the development of a portfolio, students reflect, revise, and expand on previous work in the program as well as their professional lives.